MENU

 • Testers must wear work clothes that meet the environmental cleanliness level

-• Culture: After all sampling is completed, place the culture dish upside down in a constant temperature incubator and culture it at 30~35℃ for at least 48 hours.
+2. Culture: Place upside down in incubator at 30~35℃ for at least 48 hours

 5.5 Notes

-• The test equipment must be sterilized to ensure the reliability and correctness of the test.
+• Test equipment must be sterilized to ensure reliability

-5.7 Result evaluation: Use the average colony count to judge the microorganisms in the air of the clean room (area).
+• Use the average colony count to judge the microorganisms in the air

-• The average colony count in the clean room (area) must be lower than the selected evaluation standard
+• The average colony count must be lower than the selected evaluation standard

 5.8 Records

-• The room temperature, relative humidity, pressure difference and test status should be recorded in the test report.
+• Record room temperature, Relative humidity, pressure difference and test status

-• The record book should be kept for two years after the last record.
+• Record book should be kept for two years after last record

-• The archive location must be indicated in the record book.
+• Archive location must be indicated in the record book